Carlo47/TemperatureSensors/Readme.md

 temperature in °Celsius and °Fahrenheit, the relative humidity in % and the computed dew point in °Celsius.

 The DS18B20 temperature sensor only provides the temperature values [tC, tF].

+The BME280 sensor also measures local air pressure.
+The local normal pressure is calculated from the specified local altitude in meters above sea level.
+These two values show the tendency of the air pressure, which allows a weather forecast.

 For a quick function check the method `printValues()` is implemented.